 main: admin

-are defined, no default option is applied and you have to specify the full configuration.
+If any of schemas or endpoints are defined, no default option is applied and you have to specify the full configuration.

-The following configuration example creates a single MariaDB service named db
+The following configuration example creates a single MariaDB service named db with two databases, main and legacy.
+Access to the database is defined through three endpoints:

 - admin has full access to both databases.